NewsIn Focus

-BALTIMORE — The District Court of Maryland has responded to a lawsuit filed by the Trump Administration over its standing order barring immediate deportations illegal immigrants contesting their removal under Habeas Corpus.
+BALTIMORE — The Federal District Court of Maryland has responded to a lawsuit filed by the Trump Administration over its standing order barring immediate deportations of illegal immigrants contesting their removal under Habeas Corpus claims.

-Attorneys representing the Maryland judiciary are accusing the White House of violating the Federal Government's separation of powers.
+Attorneys representing the judiciary accuse the White House of violating the U.S. Constitution's separation of powers.

-The argument from the bench rings similar to complaints Trump and company have long lodged against district court judges, who they claim have continuously robbed the executive branch of exclusive Article II powers afforded by the U.S. Constitution.
+The argument from the bench rings similar to complaints Trump and company have long lodged against district court judges, who they claim have continuously "robbed" the executive branch of exclusive Article II powers.

-"Defendants lawless standing orders are nothing more than a particularly egregious example of judicial overreach interfering with Executive Branch prerogatives—and thus undermining the democratic process," the DOJ said in their initial lawsuit.
+"Defendants lawless standing orders are nothing more than a particularly egregious example of judicial overreach interfering with Executive Branch prerogatives—and thus undermining the democratic process," the DOJ stated in their initial lawsuit.

 Instead of suing the entire district court, the defense says Trump's team should've disputed a specific case or controversy.

-Unfortunately though Chief Judge George L. Russell's order didn't stem from a particular Habeas case either, but applied to any brought now or in the future.
+Unfortunately, though, Chief Judge George L. Russell's order didn't stem from a particular Habeas case either, yet he still managed applied it to all future filings.

-Contradictory to what many of the judges currently sitting in Maryland have already put Trump officials through in various court proceedings, members of the judiciary now seem concerned about the possibility of being deposed or cross-examined.
+Contradictory to what many Marlyand judges have already put Trump officials through in various court proceedings, members of the judiciary now seem concerned about the possibility of being deposed or cross-examined.

 "If allowed to proceed, the tensions between the branches produced by such a suit would only escalate, with executive depositions of judicial officers (and vice-versa) and cross-examinations exploring judicial motivations and executive necessities in open court," their lawyers wrote.